Working to improve your customer service has always been important, but in today’s highly competitive business environment than ever before.

 Now that you know the importance of providing excellent customer experiences, here are five steps to improving your customer service.
 No matter if you’re starting from scratch or simply adding onto an already robust CX strategy, these steps will take you to the next level.

 1. Monitor customer feedback

 Most organizations don’t doubt the importance of great customer service.
 But most overestimate the quality of service they’re currently providing their customers.

-One reason for the overconfidence on the part of businesses is that most customers who have poor experiences don’t complain about the experience.
+One reason for the overconfidence on businesses is that most customers who have poor experiences don’t complain about the experience.
 They just switch when it gets too bad.

-Without actively monitoring for poor customer service interactions, most companies don’t even know they exist and so they can’t improve.
+Without actively monitoring for poor customer service interactions, most companies don’t even know they exist, so they can’t improve.